 The College offers baccalaureate degrees that prepare the student for a career or for career advancement in a business or healthcare field.
 Baccalaureate courses are available at a variety of times and in a variety of learning environments including online, hybrid, and face-to-face in order to accommodate both the full-time student as well as the working professional who is enrolled part-time.

 Several Advanced Technical Certificates (ATCs) are available for the student who has completed an associate degree and wishes to gain specialized knowledge and earn an additional academic credential.
 In some cases, coursework required for an ATC articulates into an appropriate baccalaureate program at Pensacola State College allowing the student to move easily from an ATC into a baccalaureate program.
-The interested student should contact the appropriate Department Head or Program Coordinator for more information.

 The Associate in Arts (AA) degree prepares the student for transfer into a baccalaureate degree program.
-Degree concentrations are available to assist each student with identifying appropriate courses for the intended four-year degree.
+Advising tracks are available to assist each student with identifying appropriate courses for the intended four-year degree.
 A student earning the Associate in Arts degree may remain at Pensacola State College to complete a baccalaureate degree or transfer seamlessly to any state college or university in the state of Florida system.

 Associate in Science (AS) degrees are specialized programs that prepare a student to enter a career field.
 These programs allow the student to gain career-specific information with an abbreviated general education curriculum; therefore, the Associate in Science degree focuses mainly on coursework specific to the discipline of the program.
 Associate in Science programs are built around curriculum frameworks produced by the Florida Department of Education.
 Program personnel for each program coordinate with an Advisory Council of local professionals to ensure that the program includes current information as well as marketable skills.
 Associate in Science programs do not have guaranteed transfer to universities; however, many AS programs will transfer into Pensacola State College baccalaureate programs.